 As regulations change, compliance will be a top focus for finance companies.
 Software and consulting services can help businesses handle advisory changes and legal shifts.
 Employers may also consider hiring experienced in-house staff to track external processes and manage internal compliance.

 a shift to permanent remote or hybrid work environments

-By understanding finance job trends, you can make plans to hire the right professionals to support future success for your business.
-You can also ensure you're paying those professionals a competitive wage so they're likely to stick with you long-term.
+By understanding finance job trends, you can make plans to hire the right professionals to support the future success of your business.
+You can also ensure you're paying those professionals a competitive wage, so they will likely stick with you long-term.